 The participants will be from the four Danish Universities Southern Danish University (SDU), Danish Technical University (DTU), Copenhagen University (KU), Aarhus University (AU).
 The total number of students will be maximum 16.

-Note: Students from Aarhus - Contact Frank Grundahl before registering and submitting your application.
+Important note for students from Aarhus: Please contact Frank Grundahl before registering and submitting your application.

 The course is not directly motivated by a specific science case.
 Rather, the motivation for the course is that we need to give the new generation hands-on experience and training on how to use modern instrumentation and telescopes.
 Nevertheless, the course has resulted in publications over the years.
 This is because projects are often suggested by researchers in the Nordic countries who have interesting small projects in mind.
 An example is the discovery of a sextuply lensed quasar (http://adsabs.harvard.edu/abs/2015ApJ...813...67D).
 Also, every year the students classify a large number of newly discovered supernovae, which also leads to publications with the students as co-authors (see, e.g., http://adsabs.harvard.edu/abs/2018ATel11961....1F for an example).
 Moreover, data from the summer school has been used for a number of BSc. theses and for other teaching purposes (e.g., measurement of galaxy rotation curves has been used for a large number of 1st year projects at the NBI).